Xuleo-zip/Robot-Perception/README.md

 Furthermore, we will also plot points in robots view, so that they can bypass obstacles.

 In reality, we have x, y and z three dimensions.
 Whereas in robot vision, only 2D (u and v they can see) and for the z can be expressed as depth of their vision.

+Here is diagram to display the point clouds and depth in robots view.